D-Jeffrey/gedcom-to-visualmap/README.md

 - Click `Input File` to select your .ged file.
 - Set your options in the GUI.
-- Click `Load` to parse and resolve addresses.
+- Click `Load` to parse and resolve addresses—progress displays with counter, target, and ETA.
 - Use `Draw Update` to save and view results.
 - `Open GPS` opens the CSV in Excel (close it before re-running).
-- `Stop` aborts loading without closing the GUI.
+- `Stop` aborts loading at any stage (GEDCOM parsing, statistics, enrichment, or geocoding) without closing the GUI.
 - Double-left-click a person to set the starting person for traces.
 - Use `Geo Table` to edit and manage resolved/cached names.
 - Use `Trace` to create a list of individuals from the starting person.
 - Use `Browser` to open the last output HTML file.
 - Right-click a person for details and geocoding info.
+- **Progress tracking shows detailed status**: During processing, you'll see messages like "Statistics (3/14): Analyzing demographics : 35% (700/2000)" or "Enrichment (2/3): Applying geographic rules : 50% (150/300)"

 ---